MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-create.md

 The following sections explore each of these ways to create a dataflow in detail.

 > [!NOTE]
-> Dataflows can be created by user in a Premium workspace, users with a Pro license, and users with a Premium Per User (PPU) license.
+> Dataflows can be created by users in a Premium workspace, users with a Pro license, and users with a Premium Per User (PPU) license.

 ## Create a dataflow by using define new tables